mrunixx/mrunixx/README.md

 ![mrunixd's Streak](https://github-readme-streak-stats.herokuapp.com/?user=mrunixd&theme=dark&hide_border=true)

 ## about me
-i'm a second year comp sci student looking to broaden my skills and explore various industries in tech. currently i have been very interested in android development and producing usable android applications for an audience.
+I'm a second year comp sci student looking to broaden my skills and explore various industries in tech.
+Currently, I have been very interested in android development and producing usable android applications for an audience.

 ## current project
-i’m currently working on [ezTrack](https://www.github.com/mrunixd/ezTrack). an android application in Kotlin which provides a minimalistic environment for individuals to track their progress and goals. this application is inspired by Strong, a very well known gym progress tracker. as some of the more advanced features are paid, i am creating a more barebones application which caters exactly to what most individual would like at no cost.
+I’m currently working on [ezTrack](https://www.github.com/mrunixd/ezTrack).
+An android application in Kotlin which provides a minimalistic environment for individuals to track their progress and goals.
+This application is inspired by Strong, a very well known gym progress tracker.
+As some of the more advanced features are paid, I am creating a more barebones application which caters exactly to what most individual would like at no cost.

 ## hobbies & interests
-i love configuring my own workspace for productivity, and have delved into a lot of shell scripting and different linux distrobutions. i also love playing some badminton at various social comps around sydney.
+I love configuring my own workspace for productivity, and have delved into a lot of shell scripting and different linux distrobutions.
+I also love playing some badminton at various social comps around sydney.

 ## reach me
 email: z5481212@ad.unsw.edu.au